frederic-perez/AmE-dictionary/data/dictionary.md

 __egotism__ _n_
 __egotistical__ _adj_ :four: Characteristic of those having an inflated idea of their own importance.
 __egotists__
-__egregious__ _adj_ :nine::m: /ih-GREE-juss/ /ih-gree-juhs, -jee-uhs/ Something that is egregious stands out, but not in a good way — it means “really bad or offensive.”
+__egregious__ _adj_ :dart::nine::m: /ih-GREE-juss/ /ih-gree-juhs, -jee-uhs/ Something that is egregious stands out, but not in a good way — it means “really bad or offensive.”
 If you make an egregious error during a championship soccer match, your coach might bench you for the rest of the game.
 Extraordinary in some bad way; glaring; flagrant: _an egregious mistake; an egregious liar._
 __egress<sup>1</sup>__ _n_ :four::hammer:
 __egress<sup>2</sup>__ _vi_ :two: To go out; emerge.
 __egret__ _n_ :seven: Any of various usually white herons having long plumes during breeding season. _Snowy egrets._ :es: garceta